Cross-Framework Mapping

 What are the key differences between Azure Security Benchmark and TEFCA - Trusted Exchange Framework and Common Agreement?

-Azure Security Benchmark has 25 controls across its framework, while TEFCA — Trusted Exchange Framework and Common Agreement covers 23 controls.
-Direct mapping analysis identifies 8 overlapping controls (32% coverage).
-The frameworks diverge most significantly in Azure Security Benchmark: Cloud Infrastructure Security, where 5 Azure Security Benchmark controls have no direct TEFCA — Trusted Exchange Framework and Common Agreement equivalent.
+Azure Security Benchmark has 54 controls across its framework, while TEFCA - Trusted Exchange Framework and Common Agreement covers 4 controls.
+Direct mapping analysis identifies 4 overlapping controls (7% coverage).
+The frameworks diverge most significantly in Identity Management, where 5 Azure Security Benchmark controls have no direct TEFCA - Trusted Exchange Framework and Common Agreement equivalent.

 How many controls map between Azure Security Benchmark and TEFCA - Trusted Exchange Framework and Common Agreement?